armcknight/colloquial-swift/README.md

 				- `scripts/github_search_queries.rb` performs all the queries and writes the results to disk under `github_search_results/`, in subdirectories named as a unique id made of the search terms
 		- processing results
 			- ✅ `scripts/gather_ssh_urls.rb` converts result json to lists of ssh cloning urls
-- clone repositories
+- ✅ clone repositories
-	- ✅ clone all to one flat repo: `scripts/clone_repos.rb`
+	- clone all to one flat repo: `scripts/clone_repos.rb`
-	- create directory for each github search, containing symlinks to the cloned repos
+- ✅ remove dependency and example code `scripts/remove_dependencies_and_examples.rb`
+	- lots of Pods/ and Carthage/ directories will be checked in; remove them after cloning
+	- remove Example/ directories, which may contain their own dependencies too
+	- no need to worry about git submodules, we never sync them as part of cloning
-- filter repositories
+- ✅ filter repositories
 	- not all repositories will be relevant, many test/experimentation/example repos, or personal apps
 	- only select repositories with a podspec
+	- `scripts/filter_for_podspecs.rb`
 - run observation scripts, outputting results
 - visualize results